-We believe that the proceeds from these transactions will be sufficient to fund our anticipated level of operations for at least the next twelve months.
+We believe that our cash and cash equivalents on hand as of December 31, 2010 will be sufficient to fund our anticipated level of operations for at least the ensuing twelve months.
 We will however need to raise additional funds in order to achieve significant commercialization of MelaFind® and generate significant revenues.